 Nearest Subway Stop: LINE B (blue) “Bologna”.

-If you love vintage shops and independent boutiques and are in the search of the typical roman “trattoria” (rustic restaurants), nice pubs and tea rooms, the perfect place to stay is Monti district.
+If you love vintage shops and independent boutiques and are in the search of the typical roman “trattoria” (rustic restaurants), nice pubs and tea rooms, the perfect place to stay in Monti district.
 Once the red-light district of Ancient Rome (Suburra), Monti is now a maze of medieval cobblestoned alleys, with many restaurants and shops.
-It is ideal if you want to be near the Colosseum and Roman Forum area and if you want to stay well connected to the subway (the nearest stop is Cavour on the line B).
+It is ideal if you want to be near the Colosseum and Roman Forum area and if you want to stay well connected to the subway (the nearest stop is Cavour on Line B).
 In the area there are also two beautiful Churches to visit: the Basilica of St. Mary the Mayor and St. Peter’s in Chains, where you can admire the impressive sculpture of Moses by Michelangelo.